LoRec: Large Language Model for Robust Sequential Recommendation against Poisoning Attacks: CONCLUSION

 \section{CONCLUSION}

-In this work, we first investigate the LLMs' knowledge of fraudster detection, proposing \textbf{LLM4Dec}.
-Based on the observation of LLMs' powerful generalizability, we introduce \textbf{LoRec}, a novel framework that employs LLM-enhanced Calibration to enhance the robustness of sequential recommender systems against poisoning attacks.
+In this work, we introduce \textbf{LoRec}, a novel framework that employs LLM-enhanced Calibration to enhance the robustness of sequential recommender systems against poisoning attacks.
 LoRec integrates an LLM-enhanced Calibrator, integrating extensive open-world knowledge from LLMs into specific knowledge from the current recommender system to estimate the likelihood of users being fraudsters.
 These probabilities are then applied to calibrate the weight of each user during the training phase of the sequential recommender system.
 Through a process of iterative refinement, LoRec effectively diminishes the impact of fraudsters.
 Our extensive experimental analysis shows that LoRec, as a general framework, enhances the robustness of sequential recommender systems against poisoning attacks while also preserving recommendation performance.

+This study primarily focuses on the scenario of sequential recommendations.
+When expanding the proposed LoRec to other recommendation scenarios like collaborative filtering, additional challenges arise from accurately modeling user feedback while avoiding the impact of supervised fraudster data on the recommender system.
+We look forward to further research and future work to enhance the applicability of the proposed framework to a wider range of recommendation scenarios, thereby advancing the field.